 Swimming really takes a lot of consciousness, doesn’t it?
 Unlike running, which is reflex-governed, swimming demands constant mobile direction, checking on body rotation, hand entry, pull and exit, and especially neck release, lengthening through each storke..
 I’ve been swimming for about 65 years now, my freestyle stroke has gone through several majors alterations, and my swimming still requires a great deal of constant awareness.

 When I was a child, I had severe asthma, and couldn’t make myself exhale fully underwater.
 I don’t know how I progressed through Junior Lifesaving!
 Many years later, I had multiple injuries from how I approached dance, and I went to the pool, as running was not an option.
 I learned to breathe, at least.

 For years, I was the only nut swimming in the St. Lawrence River in Montreal.
 I’d run over the Jacques Cartier Bridge, and swim along the island early enough to avoid police (not legal to swim there!).
-Now I have a little cottage on a little lake where there are no motor boats allowed.
-For the first
+Now I have a cottage on a little lake where there are no motorboats

 It’s a good life!
 Here’s that right turn head-lift in action: